Ayumi Hamasaki: Personal life

+Relationships

 Hamasaki had a romantic relationship with her producer, Max Matsuura, from 1998 to 2000.

 Hamasaki began dating actor Tomoya Nagase in 2000, with their relationship ending in 2007.
 The pair had known each other since co-starring in a TV drama together in 1997.

 On January 1, 2011, Hamasaki announced her engagement to Austrian actor and model Manuel Schwarz, whom she had met on the set of "Virgin Road".
 On January 2, her office announced that she and Schwarz had married in the United States the day before.
 On January 16, 2012, Hamasaki announced her divorce through her fan club website, Team Ayu.

 On December 13, 2013, it was announced through a fan club blog post that Hamasaki was engaged.
 In the announcement, the singer said "As my partner is an ordinary student, I would be very happy if you could watch over us quietly."
 On March 3, 2014, the singer announced her second marriage.
 The couple filed for divorce in September 2016.

 On January 1, 2020, Hamasaki revealed that she had given birth to her first child, a son, at "the end of last year".
 On October 2, 2020, Hamasaki announced her second pregnancy through the Team Ayu website, and in May 2021 confirmed that her second child had been born "sometime in spring".

-Hearing loss
+Health

 In January 2008, Hamasaki announced on her blog that an inoperable condition, possibly tinnitus or Ménière's disease, had caused complete deafness in her left ear.
 While the diagnosis was made in 2006, the symptoms reportedly dated back to 2000, originating from continued stage performances while having an ear infection.
 Hamasaki stated in the blog post that she wished to continue singing, and that she wanted to "continue delivering the best performance I can".

 On May 20, 2017, Hamasaki revealed that she had begun losing hearing in her right ear, as well as experiencing severe bouts of dizziness and nausea.
 She vowed to continue performing, writing: "The stage is where I belong.
 It's the only place I really, truly exist.
 I don't know anything else."
 In 2023, the singer ended a performance on NHK Music Special by signing "Don't give up on your dreams" in JSL.